-ANCIENT MEDITERRANEAN • GREECE, 1200-200 BCE traces cultural developments across the Mediterranean, spanning the millennium that begins with the collapse of the Bronze Age kingdoms in the Eastern Mediterranean and ends with the expansion of Macedonian Hellenistic warlords and their confrontation with Rome.
+ANCIENT MEDITERRANEAN • GREECE traces cultural developments across the Mediterranean, spanning the millennium that begins with the collapse of the Bronze Age kingdoms in the Eastern Mediterranean and ends with the Greek-speaking Roman East in conflict with Sassanid Persia.
 We follow the spread of urbanism, commerce and alphabetic literacy from the small city-states of the Eastern Mediterranean and Aegean across to the West and around the Black Sea.
 While many of the small states in the East were conquered by the Assyrians, by the Persians, and then by the Macedonians, in the West small states were absorbed by the Syracusans, Carthaginians and Romans.
 In particular, this course traces how small states resisted incorporation into empires — how Israel struggled against the Assyrians and Babylonians and lost, how Athens and Sparta struggled against the Persians and won.

-This course focuses on both material culture and on the origins of literary genres, specifically ancient history, looking at four historians in particular—(1) the Deuteronomistic Historian (DtrH) in the Tanakh, or Hebrew Bible, (2) Herodotus (Hdt) and his inquiry (historie) into the war between Greeks and Persians, (3) Thucydides (Thuc) on the Peloponnesian War, and (4) Polybius (Pol) on the rise of Rome.
-This course focuses on what it meant to be both civilized and a Greek (or Phoenician, or Israelite, or Egyptian), and how these identities were continuously reformed in contact and conflict with other societies.
-We survey various ethnic groups in order to show how these groups demonstrate both the diversity and the uniformity of the Mediterranean world, particularly within the urban elites.
-We also focus on power — how groups consolidated and maintained political, military, ideological and economic control, and how unequal power relations played out within society, namely relations between women and men, between upper and lower classes, between free and slave, between adults and children, and between citizens and foreigners.
+We focus on both material culture and on the origins of literary genres, specifically ancient history, focusing on what it meant to be both civilized and a Greek (or an Egyptian Assyrian, Persian, Phoenician or Israelite), and how these identities were continuously reformed in contact and conflict with other societies.
+We survey various ethnic groups in order to show how these groups demonstrate both the diversity and the uniformity of the Mediterranean world, particularly within the urban elites and particularly in North Africa (i.e. Libya, Egypt, and Ethiopia).
+We also focus on power–how groups consolidated and maintained political, military, ideological and economic control, and how unequal power relations played out within society, namely relations between women and men, between upper and lower classes, between free and slave, between adults and children, and between citizens and foreigners.

 The core goals of this class are: